bilegt-bat-ochir/autonomous/step2.md

 # STEP 2: Create your Autonomous database

 ## Objectives
 - Create your first ATP instance
-- Scale up and down CPU/storage
-- Prepare the APEX workspace

-# Steps
+- Create your ALWAYS FREE autonomous database instance

+## Create your first ATP instance
 - Open www.oracle.com and click on the icon in red square.

 ![](./images/step2/0.signin.png)